CGCookie/handbook/who-does-what.md

 #### Pat Karon - Account Supervisor

-Pat is our accounting and HR lead, helping to onboard new crew members, file paperwork with State governments, and handles employment related tasks.
+Pat is our accounting and HR lead, helping to onboard new crew members, and handles employment related tasks.